-Additionally, a ketogenic diet has potential useful effects in patients with increased carbon dioxide levels as a consequence of respiratory failure.
+A ketogenic diet also has useful effects in patients with increased carbon dioxide levels as a consequence of respiratory failure.

 Keto and Body Composition

-In an 11-week study of of men who performed resistance training three times a week, the researchers found that lean body mass increased significantly in subjects who consumed a very low carb, ketogenic diet (VLCKD) compared to those who stuck to a traditional heavy-carb Western diet.
-Significant fat mass loss was also observed amongst the VLKCD group.
+In an 11-week study of of men who performed resistance training three times a week, researchers found lean body mass increased significantly in subjects who consumed a very low carb, ketogenic diet (VLCKD).
+Significant fat loss was also observed in the VLKCD group.

-Furthermore, a study on patients who underwent radiotherapy for cancer treatment revealed that a self-administered ketogenic diet helped these patients preserve muscle mass while losing weight.
+A keto diet also has benefits for cancer patients.
+A study on people who underwent radiotherapy revealed a self-administered ketogenic diet helped preserve muscle mass despite weight loss.

-Keto, however, may not work for someone who’s looking to gain body weight by increasing their Lean Body Mass or for competitive athletes.
-To develop LBM, your body needs large glycogen stores to power your muscles, and often requires that you be in a caloric surplus - not maintaining or reducing them.
-In this case, a whole different approach to nutrition is required.
+However, keto may not work for someone looking to gain body weight by increasing lean body mass or for competitive athletes.
+To develop LBM, the body needs large glycogen stores to power muscles, and often requires a caloric surplus.

 Is Keto For Everyone?